 - Genetic counselors are available to discuss your family’s medical history and to answer questions about how newborn stem cells might be applicable to your family.

-Population served: Individuals willing to donate bone marrow and patients looking for a match worldwide
+Population served: Individuals willing to donate bone marrow or organize a donor drive

 Other language(s): Spanish, German and PolishMission:

-- Provides information about registering to be a donor, organizing donor drives, and the process of donating bone marrow
+- Formerly known as Delete Blood Cancer DKMS, this international nonprofit provides information about registering to be a donor, organizing donor drives, and the process of donating bone marrow.

 Population served: Gift of Life is one of the nation’s public bone marrow registries helping children and adults find donors for bone marrow transplants.